Q: How do I get started and what does training in Brazilian Jiu-Jitsu cost?

 Q: I do not have any prior martial arts experience do you offer classes for beginners?

 A: Our classes are open to all skill levels, beginner through advanced.
-We do offer our BJJ 101 class for beginners twice a week to help the beginner build their foundation in the art of Brazilian Jiu-Jitsu.
+We do offer our BJJ Fundamentals class for beginners twice a week to help build their foundation in the art of Brazilian Jiu-Jitsu.

 Q: Do you teach Gracie Jiu-Jitsu?